Gardening can be an expensive hobby or an inexpensive way to produce top quality food. Look for cheap or free garden

 Visiting friends and neighbor’s gardens can be a great way to get free garden resources.
 If you see a great tree, bush, vine, or plant, see if they mind if you snip a small piece off.
 Many plants can be propagated by cuttings.
 Tomato plants, fruit trees, decorative landscaping trees and many other plants can be started again with a small cutting that is placed in water or soil.

 Bulbs can be dug up, divided, and replanted in two areas for double the growth.
 Many types of plants can be successfully divided.

 Inexpensive garden closeouts from stores

-Garden center or department closeouts are a great place to get super cheap garden resources.
+Garden center or department closeouts are a great place to get inexpensive garden resources.
 Many times, managers will sell seed packets or sad looking plants at the end of the season for next to nothing.
 Many of these things will be just fine if planted right away and given some tender loving care.

 Seeds last many years in the packets, depending on what kind of seeds they are.
 Click here to see how long seeds last in storage.
 If they are stored properly, most seeds will still germinate the following year they were put out on the store shelves.

 Leaves are a great source of mulch.
 They can be used as is, or chopped up with the lawn mower and used for much.
 We have had wonderful success using the leaves my friends rake up.
 They offer great protection to our garden beds.
 If they are full of gumballs or pine needles, all the more variety of nutrients for the garden as the mulch breaks down over time.
 Gumballs are great for keeping neighborhood cats from digging in your beds as well.
 Just another tip to help you reach your gardening goals.